-Now we enter into the specifics.
-Each trip is different so we are going to ask you a series of questions and we will redirect you according to your answers throughout the post.
+Now we will cover the specifics.
+Every trip is different so we are going to ask you a series of questions and we will redirect you according to your answers throughout the post.

-But first let’s review the basics for all types of travel.
-This is how we start prepping whether it’s a trip to the city, countryside, Interrail, camp, adventure trip or Camino de Santiago.
+But first, let’s review the basics for all types of travel.
+This is how we start prepping whether it is a trip to the city, countryside, Interrail, camp, adventure trip or Camino de Santiago.

 INDISPENSABLE THINGS IN YOUR TRAVEL BACKPACK FOR ANY TRIP

-These are our indispensable things that we take on 100% of our trips.
-It must be the first thing you account for when preparing your travel backpack.
+These are the indispensable things that we take on 100% of our trips.
+It must be the first thing you consider when preparing your travel backpack.

 - Soap travel bottles